olme04/rsocket-kt/PROTOCOL.md

 * __Last Received Server Position__: (63 bits = max value 2^63-1) Unsigned 63-bit long of the last implied position the
   client received from the server.
 * __First Available Client Position__: (63 bits = max value 2^63-1) Unsigned 63-bit long of the earliest position that
-  the client can rewind back to prior to resending frames.
+  the client can rewind back to prior to resending frame.

 <a name="frame-resume-ok"></a>